MathieuAudibert/BlockChain/README.md

 - Create blocks of this token (or transactions with any other tokens/currency)
 - Create block-chains for these blocks
 - Create result files and logs dated
+- Setup properly Sonarqube, Python & Pytest/Tox

+# CI/CD

+Each commit is analyzed by Sonarqube and Pytest/Tox wich then is pushed to the dockerhub official image `https://hub.docker.com/repository/docker/cap92/blockchainspython/general`

 ## Usefull docs